acquia/blt/readme/frontend.md

 ### Build

-During the execution of `blt setup` and `blt deploy`, BLT will execute `target-hooks.frontend-build.command`.
+During the execution of `blt setup` and `blt artifact:deploy`, BLT will execute `target-hooks.frontend-build.command`.
 This is always executed after `target-hooks.frontend-setup.command`.
 This hook is intended to provide an opportunity to compile your frontend assets, such as compiling SCSS to CSS or generating a style guide.

     target-hooks:
       frontend-build: